Port of Seattle wins ‘Best North American Homeport - 2016’ from Cruise Critic

 Cruise Critic®, the world’s leading cruise reviews site and online cruise community, has named the winners of its 9th annual Cruise Critic Editors’ Picks Awards, citing the best cruise lines of the year across dozens of categories, as chosen by the site’s international team of editors.
 Read all about the award here.

 Two downtown cruise terminals and convenient air travel connections make Seattle the preferred choice for Alaska or Pacific Northwest cruises.
-Select from 10 premier ships for your cruise adventure.
-In 2013, Seattle will host 188 cruise ships and nearly 852,000 passengers.
+Select from 11 premier ships for your cruise adventure.
+In 2017, Seattle will host 216 cruise ships and more than 1 million passengers.

 Many of the city’s top visitor attractions are within blocks of the waterfront, including the Space Needle, Chihuly Garden and Glass, historic Pioneer Square, Pike Place Market and the Seattle Aquarium.
 Visit the city’s retail core where Pacific Place and Westlake Mall anchor blocks of national retailers and unique Northwest boutiques.
 This compact city makes exploring downtown easy.
 And just across Lake Washington, indulge your shopping senses even more at the upscale Bellevue Collection and The Bravern.